99Mallman/99Mallman.github.io/GES486_Lab6/index.md

 ## Collecting the Data:

 ### Baltimore City Poverty and Rent
 Census Differences GES 486, lab 6

-Author: Michael Allman (mallman1@umbc.edu)
+Michael Allman (mallman1@umbc.edu)

-Date: April 6th, 2021
+April 6th, 2021

 ### Setup
 First, load the packages needed.
 To gain access to census data request for a api key, which you can find [here](https://api.census.gov/data/key_signup.html).